||Percent Not Sleeping 6+ Hours Consecutively at Night

 Some older children may still be inclined to nap and can benefit from doing so.
 In a study in China, where it is often more culturally appropriate to nap, children in grades 4-6 who took frequent naps after lunch showed signs of better behavior, academic achievement, and overall happiness.

 The existing research about napping and optimal timing of sleep episodes is inconclusive and acknowledges that what’s best for one child can change over time and may not be what’s best for another child of the same age.
 For this reason, parents, teachers, and child care workers may be able to best encourage optimal sleep for kids by being flexible and understanding about naps.

 What Can You Do if Your Child Doesn’t Sleep Enough?

 It is estimated that 25% of young children deal with sleeping problems or excessive daytime sleepiness, and these issues can affect older children and teens as well.
 While the nature of sleeping challenges vary, parents should talk with their children about sleep and raise the issue with their pediatrician if there are signs of severe or persistent problems, including insomnia.

 Helping children sleep often starts with creating a bedroom environment that is peaceful, quiet, and comfortable.
-Having an appropriate mattress and minimizing distractions, such as from TV or other electronic devices, can make it easier for children of any age to get consistent sleep.
+Finding the best mattress for your child’s needs and minimizing distractions, such as from TV or other electronic devices, can make it easier for children of any age to get consistent sleep.